Stanisław Narutowicz: Act of Independence of Lithuania

-Starting with the meetings of the organizing committee, Narutowicz often disagreed with Antanas Smetona, the chairman of the council and the future President of Lithuania.
+Starting with the meetings of the organising committee, Narutowicz often disagreed with Antanas Smetona, the chairman of the council and the future President of Lithuania.
 Disagreements with Smetona persisted and had a lasting impact on Narutowicz's political career.
-More fundamental disagreements were regarding Lithuania's relationship with Germany and form of government.
+More fundamental disagreements were regarding Lithuania's relationship with Germany and the form of government.
 Narutowicz spoke against making any promises to Germany, while Smetona saw no option but to agree to the German demands and agree to the future special (albeit undefined) ties to Germany.

-Narutowicz was one of the three votes against the Act of 11 December 1917 which called for "a firm and permanent alliance" with Germany.
-The council was dissatisfied with such concessions and drafted a new act on 8 January 1918 which in its essence was the same as the ultimate Act of Independence of Lithuania.
+Narutowicz was one of the three votes against the Act of 11 December 1917, which called for "a firm and permanent alliance" with Germany.
+The council was dissatisfied with such concessions and drafted a new act on 8 January 1918, which in its essence was the same as the ultimate Act of Independence of Lithuania.
 When the Germans rejected these changes and the council attempted to revert to the Act of 11 December, the four leftist members – Narutowicz, Mykolas Biržiška, Steponas Kairys, and Jonas Vileišis – resigned from the council in protest.
-After heated debates, the four members agreed to return to the council which adopted the Act of Independence on 16 February 1918.
+After heated debates, the four members agreed to return to the council, which adopted the Act of Independence on 16 February 1918.
 The final act dropped any concessions to Germany and returned to the democratic principles as decided at the Vilnius Conference.

 Constitutional monarchy

-After the Act of Independence, the issue of the relationship between Lithuanian and Germany remained open.
+After the Act of Independence, the issue of the relationship between Lithuania and Germany remained open.
 In an attempt to gain recognition of independent Lithuania from Germany, five members of the council (including Narutowicz) traveled to Berlin in March 1918.
-On 23 March 1918, Wilhelm II, German Emperor, recognized independent Lithuania but only on the basis of the Act of 11 December.
-Despite the recognition, the council could not organize the government or other state institutions due to the continued military occupation by the German troops.
+On 23 March 1918, Wilhelm II, German Emperor, recognised independent Lithuania but only on the basis of the Act of 11 December.
+Despite the recognition, the council could not organise the government or other state institutions due to the continued military occupation by the German troops.
 Even council members had to obtain German permits to travel between cities in Lithuania.

 German press continued to promote the idea of a personal union between Lithuania and the Kingdom of Prussia or the Kingdom of Saxony.
-In attempt to block such a union, the presidium of the council decided to establish a constitutional monarchy and select Wilhelm Karl, Duke of Urach as the King of Lithuania.
-From the early discussions in December 1917, Narutowicz opposed monarchy and advocated for a democratic republic.
+In an attempt to block such a union, the presidium of the council decided to establish a constitutional monarchy and select Wilhelm Karl, Duke of Urach as the King of Lithuania.
+From the early discussions in December 1917, Narutowicz opposed the monarchy and advocated for a democratic republic.
 On 11 July 1918, the council officially voted for the monarchy (13 for, 5 against, and 2 abstentions).
-The four leftist council members – Narutowicz, Biržiška, Kairys, and Vileišis – sent a protest letter to the council which the council interpreted as their resignation.
-In October 1918, changing political situation forced the Council of Lithuania to rescind its plans for the monarchy and the four leftist members were invited to rejoin the council, but only Vileišis agreed.
+The four leftist council members – Narutowicz, Biržiška, Kairys, and Vileišis – sent a protest letter to the council, which the council interpreted as their resignation.
+In October 1918, the changing political situation forced the Council of Lithuania to rescind its plans for the monarchy and the four leftist members were invited to rejoin the council, but only Vileišis agreed.